iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/genotype_browser_section.rst

 .. code-block:: ini

-  selectedInheritanceTypeFilterValues = {comma-separated list of inheritance types}
+  selectedInheritanceTypeFilterValues = <comma-separated list of inheritance types>

 This is a list of inheritance type filters that will be selected by default on a study/dataset's page in the Genotype Browser.
 Note that these values must